Kopassus: Commando Brevet

 The Commando qualification brevet used since 1966 until now was designed by Major Djajadiningrat.
 This brevet is used by all graduates of Commando training and Education from Batujajar.
-Colonel Sarwo Edhie Wibowo used the new Commando Brevet qualification to show the public of the Corps' new appearance on 4 January 1966 during a Army-organized open house event at the grounds of the Gelora Bung Karno Sports Complex, which, among others, featured a mass jump of Kopassus parachute commandos and operators in front of watching crowds.
+Colonel Sarwo Edhie Wibowo used the new Commando Brevet qualification to show the public of the Corps' new appearance on 4 January 1966 during an Army-organized open house event at the grounds of the Gelora Bung Karno Sports Complex, which, among others, featured a mass jump of Kopassus parachute commandos and operators in front of watching crowds.

 Paratrooper Badges

 Jump Master Wings

-Jump Master Wings are issued to commandos of Kopassus who have graduated from advanced paratrooper jump master courses conducted by the Commando training and educational center.
+Jump Master Wings are issued to commandos of the Kopassus who have graduated from the advanced paratrooper jump master courses conducted by the Commando training and educational center.

 Free Fall Wing

 The Kopassus (RPKAD) military freefall wing insignia, designed by HH.Djajadiningrat and first issued in 1962 depicts a free fall paratrooper hanging under a circle consisting of small parachutes.
-Stated by the first free fall instructors of the Yugoslavia: Mladen Milicetic, Stoyan Jovic and Dobel Stanej in Bandung during the first free fall graduation ceremony of Kopassus (RPKAD) on 26 October 1962.
+The iconic wing was first worn by the first free fall instructors Mladen Milicetic, Stoyan Jovic and Dobel Stanej, all from the Yugoslav Ground Forces, in Bandung during the first free fall graduation ceremony of Kopassus (RPKAD) held there on 26 October 1962.

-Issues
+Controversies

-Human rights accusations
+Accusations of human rights violations

 Kopassus has been accused by NGOs, Western politicians, and researchers of human rights violations.
 Amnesty International and Indonesian human rights groups including the official National Commission on Human Rights (Komnas HAM) have cited abuses by members of Kopassus.

 Kopassus has also been associated with illegal economic activities, like involvement in the trade of Agarwood and illegal gold mining in West Papua and other areas, and the trade in drugs.

 In 1975, five Australian journalists, known as the Balibo Five, were killed by members of Kopassus in the town of Balibo during the Indonesian invasion of East Timor.
 The Indonesian military has always maintained that the men were killed in a cross-fire during the battle for the town.

 Arnold Ap was a West Papuan cultural leader, anthropologist and musician.
 Arnold was the leader of the group Mambesak, and Curator of the Cenderawasih University Museum.
 In November 1983, he was arrested by Kopassus and imprisoned and tortured for suspected sympathies with the Free Papua Movement, although no charges were laid.
 In April 1984, he was killed by a gunshot to his back.
 Official accounts claim he was trying to escape.
 Many supporters believe Ap was executed by Kopassus.
 Another musician, Eddie Mofu, was also killed.